A Step-by-Step Guide to Obtaining a Loan for Non-Profit Organizations

 Borrowing Myths

-It’s not uncommon for individuals to see borrowing as a symptom of a company’s failure.
+It’s common for individuals to see borrowing as a symptom of a company’s failure.
 Managing cash flow, making loans and interest payments, and preparing for steady operations are essential to running a business.
 Foundations and other donors may view NGOs as needing to borrow.
 Nonprofits are well-understood by sophisticated donors.
 Loans may be a valuable source of income.

 When Should You Take Out a Loan?